Do you have questions about hypnotherapy? Here are some answers to questions we are often asked.

-Frequently Asked Questions
+Frequently Asked Questions about Hypnotherapy

 Hypnotherapy is a form of therapy that uses hypnosis, or a trance-like state, to help individuals address a wide range of issues, such as anxiety, stress, phobias, and weight loss.
-Some frequently asked questions about hypnotherapy include
+Some frequently asked questions about hypnotherapy include:

 What does Hypnosis feel like?